umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/part-4.md

 		});

 ##The flow
 So with all these bits in place, all you need to do is register the property editor in a package.manifest - have a look at the first tutorial in this series.
-You will need to tell the package to load both your personpicker.controller.js and the person.resource.js file on app start.
+You will need to tell the package to load both your `personpicker.controller.js` and the `person.resource.js` file on app start.

 With this, the entire flow is:

 1. the view renders a list of people with a controller
 2. the controller asks the personResource for data
-3. the personResource returns a promise and asks the my/PersonAPI api controller
+3. the personResource returns a Promise and asks the my/PersonAPI ApiController
-4. The apicontroller queries the database, which returns the data as strongly typed Person objects
+4. The ApiController queries the database, which returns the data as strongly typed Person objects
-5. the api controller returns those `Person` objects as json to the resource
+5. the ApiController returns those `Person` objects as JSON to the resource
-6. the resource resolve the promise
+6. the resource resolve the Promise
 7. the controller populates the view

 Easy huh? - honestly tho, there is a good amount of things to keep track of, but each component is tiny and flexible.

 ##Wrap-up
-The important part of the above is the way you create an `ApiController` call the database for your own data, and finally expose the data to angular as a service using $http.
+The important part of the above is the way you create an `ApiController` call to the database for your own data, and finally expose the data to angular as a service using `$http`.

-For simplicity, you could also have skipped the service part, and just called $http directly in your controller, but by having your data in a service, it becomes a reusable resource for your entire application.
+For simplicity, you could also have skipped the service part, and just called `$http` directly in your controller, but by having your data in a service, it becomes a reusable resource for your entire application.